timix648/umbra/README.md

 **`UmbraDvP.daml`** — the CIP-56 allocation-based settlement path (P5):

 - `CashAllocation`, `InstrumentAllocation` — each implements the Splice `Allocation` interface, with **signatory = the sending party**, so each party authorizes its own leg.
 The operator never forges authority.
+Each execute leg asserts the holder actually holds enough before transferring (P6).
 - `DvPProposal` -> `DvPDealerAccepted` -> `DvPSettlement` — a propose/accept choreography.
 Because the final `DvPSettlement` is signed by requester, dealer, **and** executor, its `ExecuteDvP` choice carries enough authority to drive the nested `Allocation_ExecuteTransfer` on both legs atomically.
 This solves the authority-propagation wall that a naive flat multi-party submission hits.

 > **Why the choreography matters:** `Allocation_ExecuteTransfer` requires the authority of executor, sender, **and** receiver.
 A flat `actAs: [a, b, c]` submission does **not** propagate that authority through a nested interface exercise.
 The propose/accept flow gathers each party's signature onto a single jointly-signed contract whose choice then carries all the authority required for the atomic transfer.

+**`UmbraDvpTest.daml`** — headless proofs for the CIP-56 path:

+- `umbraDvpAtomicSettles` — drives the full allocation choreography and asserts both legs move (P5).
+- `umbraDvpRejectsUnderfundedCash` / `umbraDvpRejectsUndeliveredInstrument` — prove an underfunded buyer or under-delivering dealer cannot settle (P6).
+These run under `daml test`, so the soundness guarantee holds even without a live ledger.

 ### Backend (`server.js`)